Evaluating Synthetic Data Generation for Domain Generalization in Fetal Brain MRI Segmentation: Introduction

-Numerous techniques have been developed to address domain shifts, including diffusion-based models~\citep{kaandorp2025pathologicalmrisegmentationsynthetic,niemeijer2024generalization} and data augmentation strategies~\citep{shorten2019survey}, which aim to systematically modify or generate training images to improve model robustness to heterogeneous data.
-Recently, however, domain randomization~\citep{tobin2017domain} techniques have seen great success in the field of MR image analysis~\citep{billot2021synthseg,billot2023robust,Liu_2023_BrainID}.
-These methods begin with label maps rather than real images, generating synthetic images with randomized contrasts using Gaussian mixture models, alongside common perturbations such as geometric deformations and resampling that simulate different image resolution and partial volume effects.
-This strategy has demonstrated excellent OOD generalization performance, especially in MRI, a modality often challenged by substantial contrast variability across centers, scanners, and MRI sequence variants \citep{billot2023robust}.
+Many strategies have been proposed to mitigate domain shifts, including diffusion-based models \citep{kaandorp2025pathologicalmrisegmentationsynthetic,niemeijer2024generalization} and data augmentation-based approaches \citep{shorten2019survey}.
+Recently, domain randomization~\citep{tobin2017domain} techniques have seen great success in the field of MR image analysis~\citep{billot2021synthseg,billot2023robust,Liu_2023_BrainID}.
+These methods begin with label maps rather than real images, generating synthetic images with randomized contrasts using Gaussian mixture models, alongside common artifact corruptions, and demonstrated excellent OOD generalization performance, especially in MRI~\citep{billot2023robust}.

-\paragraph{\textbf{Contributions}} This work presents a comprehensive study on leveraging synthetic data for fetal brain tissue segmentation under the single-source domain generalization (SSDG) setting.
-We evaluate the robustness of \synthseg-based models across diverse domains, scanner field strengths, and MR modalities, using data from both clinical and research settings.
-Building upon our previous work on \fetseg~\citep{zalevskyi2024improving}, this study extends prior findings through comparisons with physics-based simulators, additional benchmark datasets, and the integration of weight-space interpolation into a new training framework.
-Our key contributions are: